Groups records that are within spatial or spatiotemporal proximity to each other.

 - ST_Intersects—Select records that intersect another dataset or area of intersect represented by a polygon.

-- When using the planar or geodesic near, use a smaller distance.
+- When using planar, bin-local projection, or geodesic near, use a smaller distance.

 - When using the temporal relationship parameter's near option, use a smaller temporal near distance.